Step 1: Determine a confidence interval for the difference in population means

 To determine whether the difference between the population means is statistically significant, compare the p-value to the significance level.
 Usually, a significance level (denoted as α or alpha) of 0.05 works well.
 A significance level of 0.05 indicates a 5% risk of concluding that a difference exists when there is no actual difference.

-P-value ≤ α: The difference between the means is statistically significant (Reject H0)
+P-value ≤ α: The difference between the means is statistically significantly (Reject H0)

 If the p-value is less than or equal to the significance level, the decision is to reject the null hypothesis.
-You can conclude that the difference between the population means is statistically significant.
+You can conclude that the difference between the population means does not equal the hypothesized difference.
+If you did not specify a hypothesized difference, Minitab tests whether there is no difference between the means (Hypothesized difference = 0).
 Use your specialized knowledge to determine whether the difference is practically significant.
 For more information, go to Statistical and practical significance.

 P-value > α: The difference between the means is not statistically significant (Fail to reject H0)

 If the p-value is greater than the significance level, the decision is to fail to reject the null hypothesis.
 You do not have enough evidence to conclude that the difference between the population means is statistically significant.
 You should make sure that your test has enough power to detect a difference that is practically significant.
-For more information, go to Increase the power of a hypothesis test.
+For more information, go to Power and

 Step 3: Check your data for problems